christianb93/k8s-on-openstack/roles/parse_config/README.md

 The following variables are assumed to be set (usually from the config.yaml):

-* os.install_node.ip - the public IP of the install node
+* os.access_node.ip - the public IP of the install node
-* os.install_node.user - the Ansible SSH user to reach this host
+* os.access_node.user - the Ansible SSH user to reach this host
-* os.install_node.ssh_key - the private key file to use to establish the connection
+* os.access_node.ssh_key - the private key file to use to establish the connection